For students attending the Bachelor's Programme in Biomedicine Bachelor's Programme in Biomedicine: Study abroad

 In the field of Biomedicine you have the opportunity to spend part of your studies abroad.
 Completing a course or doing your degree project in another country is a unique experience compared to studying in Sweden.
 Experiencing another culture from the inside is a fantastic way of learning more about yourself and your field of study.

-For general information on exchange studies through KI, read more on:
+For general information on exchange studies through KI, read more on Studies and traineeships abroad.

 Exchange reports